Vuenc/TUM-Master-Informatics-Offered-Lectures/README.md

 <a href='https://ko-fi.com/K3K6135GAH' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

+**If you want a similar list for other study programs, I'm happy to collaborate!
+Just open an issue and we can have a look.
+The scripts should be easy to generalize to other study programs.**

 # Contributing

 If you find a mistake, like a lecture missing, you can create an issue.